As more couples delay parenthood, older parents and kids weigh joys and challenges of age gap

 As congratulatory messages for the couple quickly poured in online, the announcement also reignited a debate around late-age parenthood.

-Some online users acknowledged that older parents could have a more mature parenting style and greater stability in various aspects of their lives, thus allowing them to devote more time and resources to their children.

-Others, however, voiced concerns about the long-term well-being of children born to older parents.
-They expressed worries that the child may feel compelled to take on caregiving for their older parents or to financially provide for their ageing parents at a much younger age than their peers.

-Regardless of one’s views, annual reports published by the government point to the growing reality of delayed parenthood here, and show a clear trend of more mothers choosing to have children later in life.
+Annual reports published by the government point to the growing reality of delayed parenthood here, and show a trend of more mothers choosing to have children later in life.

-The median age of first-time Singaporean mothers has risen year-on-year, based on data in the Population in Brief report released by the Prime Minister’s Office.

-In 2013, the median age of first-time Singaporean mothers was 30.2 years old.
-It continued to inch up each year, climbing to a median age of 31.7 in 2023.
+The Population in Brief report released by the Prime Minister’s Office showed that in 2013, the median age of first-time Singaporean mothers was 30.2 years old.
+It inched up each year, to a median age of 31.7 in 2023.

 Statistics from the Immigration and Checkpoints Authority’s annual report on the registration of births and deaths also showed an upward trend in the number of Singaporean women aged 45 and above who give birth each year.